 See current entries and vote for your favourite!

-Showcase your Japanese language skills through presentations on set topics.
+Showcase your Japanese language skills through presentations on set topics or a free topic.

 Compete in this category with entries such as cooking dishes appearing in anime, writing kanji on rice grains, origami at super high speed, etc.

 Examples of entries in this category include calligraphy, martial arts, haiku/tanka poetry creation, etc.